Skip to content

 Traumatic Cataract

-Typical appearance: Rosette-shaped or stellate opacities.
+Typical appearance: Rosette-shaped or stellate opacity

-Characteristics of traumatic cataract
+Characteristics of Traumatic Cataract

-Common age group: Children and young males
+Commonly affected group: Children and young males

 Urgency: Emergency extraction is required in cases of capsule rupture or elevated intraocular pressure.